-Heading east to Solheimajokull glacier, a glacier tongue extending from, Myrdalsjokull glacier, the fourth biggest in Iceland.
-There we’ll will put on some crampons and grab an ice axe and go for a walk on the glacier.
-This is a safe glacier walk on crampons up on to the ice field where a wonderland of ice sculptures, ridges and deep crevasses await our discovery.
-After a thrilling adventure on the ice we drive on our 4x4 along the black south coast sand beach and admire the beauty and power of the North Atlantic Ocean.
-Back on the main road we head back west.
-We pass through the small villages of Hvolsvollur, Hella and Selfoss.
-Here we turn off the main road and head to Reykjanes Peninsula, the south-westernmost tip of Iceland.
-This area looks very volcanically active and barren with lava fields and old shield volcanoes and crater row.
-This area is known for much thermal activity and the nearby, powerful high temperature area has partially been harnessed to supply energy.
-Here we also find the Blue Lagoon.
-You can enjoy bathing and relaxing in the Blue Lagoon, known for its positive effects on the skin.
-After a bath in the Blue Lagoon we head back to Reykjavik where our tour ends.
+In the morning, you will head east to Solheimajokull glacier, a glacier tongue extending from Myrdalsjökull glacier, the fourth largest in Iceland.
+There, a glacier guide will equip you with crampons, a harness and an ice axe for your walk on the glacier.
+This is a safe and easy glacier walk on crampons up on to the ice field where you will discover a wonderland of ice sculptures, ridges and deep crevasses.
+After a thrilling adventure on the ice, your driver guide will take you on a joyride along a black sand beach.
+There, you can admire the beauty and power of the North Atlantic Ocean.
+When back on the main road, you will head west and pass through the small villages of Hvolsvollur, Hella and Selfoss.
+You will then turn off the main road and head to Reykjanes Peninsula - the south-westernmost tip of Iceland.
+This volcanically active area is full of barren lava fields and old shield volcanoes.
+There is so much geothermal activity in this area that the high temperatures of the hot springs are being harnessed to supply energy to Iceland.
+The Reykjanes Peninsula is also home to the famous Blue Lagoon.
+There, you can enjoy bathing and relaxing in the warm and mineral rich water, known for its positive effects on the skin.
+After a lovely bath in the Blue Lagoon, you are driven back to Reykjavik and will be dropped off at your accommodations.

 Driving: 4 hours

-Please note that driving times do not include stops.
+Please note that driving times does not include stops.

 This schedule may change due to weather and conditions.

 - Hiking boots – light hiking boots with waterproofing and ankle support are preferred.